AG Barr: Epstein’s death was a ‘perfect storm of screw-ups’

 The attorney general also sought to dampen conspiracy theories by people who have questioned whether Epstein really took his own life, saying the evidence proves Epstein killed himself.
 He added that he personally reviewed security footage that confirmed that no one entered the area where Epstein was housed on the night he died.

-Epstein was placed on suicide watch after he was found July 23 on his cell floor with bruises on his neck but was taken off the heightened watch about a week before his death — meaning he was less closely monitored but still supposed to be checked on every 30 minutes.
+Epstein was placed on suicide watch after he was found July 23 on his cell floor with bruises on his neck but was taken off the heightened watch about a week before his death, meaning he was less closely monitored but still supposed to be checked on every 30 minutes.
 He was required to have a cellmate, but he was left with none after his cellmate was transferred out of the MCC on Aug.
 9, the day before his death, the indictment said.

 Epstein was found unresponsive in his cell when the guards went to deliver breakfast.
-One of the guards told a supervisor then that they hadn’t done either their 3 a.m. or 5 a.m. rounds, according to the indictment.
+One of the guards told a supervisor then that they hadn’t done their 3 a.m. or 5 a.m. rounds, according to the indictment.

 The Justice Department is still investigating the circumstances that led to Epstein’s death, including why he wasn’t given a cellmate.